Today, NIST is seeking public comments on NIST IR 8409 ipd (initial public

 approach, the significance of the results, and any CVSS measurements that

-should have been conducted but were not included within the initial scope of
+should have been conducted but were not included within the initial scope of this

-provide ground truth for these types of measurements.
+ground truth for these types of measurements.

 The public comment review period for this draft is open through